Florida Title Insurance Q&A

-There are also issues of communication and fraud… At Title Partners of South Florida we use a 24/7 secure communication platform, state-of-the-art e-services, and our #1 goal is for you to walk away from the closing table with a positive, long-lasting memory.
-In addition, we guarantee your NPI (non-public information) is secure, we implement all of the Best Practices set forth by ALTA (American Land Title Association) and we adhere to all the rules set forth by the CFPB (Consumer Financial Protection Bureau).
+There are also issues of communication and fraud - at Title Partners of South Florida we use a 24/7 secure communication platform, state-of-the-art e-services, we maintain processes and procedures to keep your NPI (non-public information) secure, we implement all of the Best Practices set forth by ALTA (American Land Title Association) and we adhere to all the rules set forth by the CFPB (Consumer Financial Protection Bureau).

 Good luck and we hope you choose Title Partners of South Florida for a professional, engaging and memorable closing experience!